katieraby/northcoders-news-API/README.md

 yo knexpress
 ```

 After generating the project, familiarise yourself with the structure and scripts available.
-Then, copy the data from this repository over the appropriate place in your project.
+Then, copy the development-data and test-data from this repository over the appropriate place in your project.

 ## Step 2 - Seeding